LeonhardZehetgruber/institutionengineering-site/content/posts/constitution.md

 * **Freedom with Boundaries**: Individual liberty should be maximized as long as it does not infringe on the liberty of others.
 * **Prevention of Arbitrary Power**: No group, including the majority, should be able to impose unchecked authority.

-These principles, rather than a simplistic majoritarianism, offer a more robust and sustainable vision of democracy—one that preserves both liberty and stability.
+These principles offer more than a formal structure—they are a safeguard against domination, a framework for sustainable freedom, and a commitment to the dignity of all.